aayla-secura/mixnmatchttp/README.md

 `mixnmatchttp` is a modular HTTP/S server based on [Python's http server](https://docs.python.org/3/library/http.server.html) that lets you "mix 'n' match" various functionalities.
-It defines several handlers, which are wrappers around `http.server.SimpleHTTPRequestHandler`, as well as a `ThreadingHTTPServer` which can be used in place of Python's `http.server.HTTPServer` for multi-threading support.
+It defines several request handlers, which are wrappers around `http.server.SimpleHTTPRequestHandler`, as well as a `ThreadingHTTPServer` which can be used in place of Python's `http.server.HTTPServer` for multi-threading support.

 # Quick start

-Handlers define special endpoints and/or templates as class attributes.
+Request handlers define special endpoints and/or templates as class attributes.

 Endpoints are the RESTful API of the server.
 A request which does not map to an endpoint is treated as a request for a file or directory (Python's http server handles it).
-A request which does map to an endpoint will call a method of your class by the name `do_{underscope-separated path}` with the most-specific (longest) path for which a handler is defined.
-E.g. `/foo/bar/baz` will try to call `do_foo_bar_baz`, then `do_foo_bar`, then `do_foo`, and finally `do_default`.
+A request which does map to an endpoint will call an endpoint
+handler: a method of your class by the name `do_{underscope-separated path}` with "path" being the most-specific (longest) path for which a method is defined.
+E.g.  `/foo/bar/baz` will try to call `do_foo_bar_baz`, then `do_foo_bar`, then `do_foo`, and finally `do_default`. `do_default` is defined in `BaseHTTPRequestHandler` but your class may want to override it.

 Template pages are parametrized response bodies.
 Templates specify a template page to be used with and give a dictionary of parameters and values to use with